moikoros/help/docs/inf/issues.md

-For questions not listed here, please join the [Discord](https://discord.com/invite/78ZuWSq).
+For issues not listed here, please join the [Discord](https://discord.com/invite/78ZuWSq).

 ## Why is the script stuck on loading?